tensorflow/cloud/README.md

 **3. Using `run` within a python script that contains the `tf.keras` model.**

 You can use the `run` API from within your python file that contains the `tf.keras` model (`mnist_scale.py`).
 In this use case, `entry_point` should be `None`.
 The `run` API can be called anywhere and the entire file will be executed remotely.
 The API can be called at the end to run the script locally for debugging purposes (possibly with fewer epochs and other flags).
-The recommended workflow is to create a new directory which only contains files directly related to your project In this case as well.

 ```python
 import tensorflow_datasets as tfds